Chronic venous insufficiency: Surgical

 Venous insufficiency conservative, hemodynamic and ambulatory treatment (CHIVA method) is an ultrasound guided, minimally invasive surgery strategic for the treatment of varicose veins, performed under local anaesthetic.

 Prognosis

-CVI is not a benign disorder and, with its progression, can lead to morbidity.
+CVI is not a benign disorder and, with its progression, can lead to morbidity and mortality.
 Venous ulcers are common and very difficult to treat.
 Chronic venous ulcers are painful and debilitating.
 Even with treatment, recurrences are common if venous hypertension persists.
-Nearly 60% develop phlebitis which often progresses to deep vein thrombosis in more than 50% of patients.
+Nearly 60% develop phlebitis, which often progresses to deep vein thrombosis in more than 50% of patients.
 The venous insufficiency can also lead to severe hemorrhage.
 Surgery for CVI remains unsatisfactory despite the availability of numerous procedures.